 Bread with sesame seeds in it.

-Turkey is a one-stop solution for all the shopaholics around the world seeking that one single place on planet Earth to buy products that are a mix of modern and traditional essence and which won’t hurt your pocket even a bit.
+Turkey is a one-stop solution for all the shopaholics around the world seeking that one single place on planet Earth to buy products that are a mix of the modern and traditional essence and which won’t hurt your pocket even a bit.